-While the yams are cooking, in a mixing bowl cream together 4 Tbsp of the softened butter, brown sugar, vanilla, cloves, cinnamon, and nutmeg.
+While the sweet potatoes are cooking, in a mixing bowl cream together 4 Tablespoons of the softened butter and the brown sugar, vanilla, cloves, cinnamon, and nutmeg.
 Set aside.

 Get a pie plate or similar sized baking dish.
 Set aside.

 When cook cycle ends, let the pot sit and do a Natural Pressure Release for 10 minutes.
 Turn off the pot.
-Then manually release the remaining steam by turning the Steam Release Knob to the Venting position (or push the button on the Ultra).
+Then manually release the remaining steam by turning the Steam Release Knob to the Venting position (or push the button if it has one).

 When the pin in the lid drops, open it and carefully remove the yams to the pie plate or baking dish.

 Heat Broiler to 350 degrees (F) with the rack in the middle position.

 Use a fork to scrape away the skins.
 Then use fork to mash the yams.

 Add the butter mixture and combine well with the yams.